Kedar-V/InnerLight-RLHF_MentalHealthChatbot/README.md

 > A comprehensive system for building efficient, high-quality mental health chatbots using Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF).

+## 🧩 Problem Statement

+Building safe, helpful, and efficient mental-health conversational agents presents several core challenges:
+- Data scarcity: high-quality, domain-specific labeled dialogues are expensive and sensitive.
+- Safety and alignment: responses must prioritize user safety, avoid harmful suggestions, and surface crisis resources correctly.
+- Deployment constraints: models must be small and fast enough for low-latency production while preserving helpfulness.

+## 🎯 Objective

+This repository aims to provide reproducible, production-ready pipelines to train compact student models that:
+- Achieve high subjective quality and safety levels comparable to large teacher models.
+- Fit tight memory and latency budgets for deployment (e.g., <3GB RAM for the runtime model).
+- Allow experimenters to choose between supervised LoRA, reward-style teacher transfer, and principled KL-based distillation depending on data and compute availability.

+## 💡 Motivation

+Why multiple approaches?
+Mental-health assistants require a balance of accuracy, safety, and efficiency.
+Different teams have different constraints:
+- If you have labeled human-curated dialogues, supervised fine-tuning with LoRA is straightforward and reliable.
+- If you have access to a high-quality teacher model but few labels, you can transfer behavior using teacher-derived rewards or distribution matching.
+- KL-based distillation offers a middle path: it preserves probabilistic teacher behavior and is often more stable and sample-efficient than raw RL updates.

 ## 🎯 Overview

 InnerLight provides **two complementary training approaches** for mental health chatbots: